 IPMI is widely supported among many hardware vendors and is the standard for KVM access to a server.
 IPMI can be accessed without network connectivity, without SSH connectivity, and without operating system access.
 It gives you access to the server's BIOS and allows you to make configuration changes and (re)install operating systems.

 With IPMI, if we were to lock ourselves out of our server by making an incorrect network configuration change or disabling SSH or RDP access, we would still be able to access our server and troubleshoot our issues.

-Accessing the HTML5 IPMI from the OVHcloud Manager
+Accessing the HTML5 IPMI from the OVHcloud Control Panel

 Start by logging in to the OVHcloud Control Panel.
-From the left-hand sidebar, choose the Dedicated Server you wish to access.
+From the left-hand sidebar, click Bare Metal Cloud and then Dedicated and virtual servers.
+Next, click Dedicated servers and select your server from the following page.
 Then, click on the IPMI tab.
 Click the Via your web browser (KVM) button.

 Next, click Access the console (KVM).

-Accessing IPMI from a Java Applet from the OVHcloud Manager
+Accessing IPMI from a Java Applet from the OVHcloud Control Panel

 Note: Although the IPMI Java applet can be accessed from macOS, there are some compatibility issues.
 As a result, it is recommended to use a system running either Windows or Linux.

 Before we begin, please ensure that Java is installed on your local machine.
 To download and install the latest version of Java, click here.